dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

 .. note::

-    | This guide aims to get your first model running with the bare minimum steps.
+    | This guide aims to get your first model running with the minimum number of steps.
     | If you would like to familiarize yourself with the core concepts and get a more top level
-      understanding first, check out the :doc:`/components/intro` before you continue.
+      understanding first, check out the :doc:`/config/files` before you continue.

 The framework supports both declarative statements in configuration formats, or Python code.
 Be sure to take a quick look at each code tab to get a feel for the equivalent forms